ayushmorya/End-to-End-Catastrophe-Risk-Modelling-Stochastic-Simulation/README.md

 # 🌪️ End-to-End Catastrophe Risk Modelling Engine

-A probabilistic **Catastrophe Risk Modelling System** that replicates the core workflow of industry-leading tools such as **Moody’s RMS** using open-source technologies.
+A probabilistic **Catastrophe Risk Modelling System** that replicates the core workflow using open source technologies.

 This project demonstrates how insurers estimate financial losses from natural disasters such as hurricanes and cyclones using stochastic modelling techniques.

 ---

-## 📌 Project Objective
+## Project Objective

 Insurance companies face one critical question: